NAPANEE COMMUNITY KITTEN RESCUE

 Before and/or after each meal, place a warm, moist cotton ball, facial tissue or soft towel over the kitten’s genitals and jiggle gently to stimulate urination and a bowel movement.

 A kitten’s instinctive need to suckle (frustrated by the lack of a mother’s nipple) may cause the kitten to suckle its litter mate’s ears, tail or genitals, causing irritation.
-If they suck on each other, they must be separated.
+If they suck on each other, they must be separated, although supervised comfort time is ok.
 NNS or non nutritive sucking can be deadly.

 As with all newborns, hygiene is extremely important.
 The spread of germs is an ongoing threat to kittens.
 To keep this spread to a minimum, make cleanliness a high priority: